Jonathan M. Katz: Books

 The Big Truck That Went By was shortlisted for the PEN/John Kenneth Galbraith Award for Non-Fiction.
 It won the 2013 Cornelius Ryan Award for "the best nonfiction book on international affairs", given by the Overseas Press Club of America.
 Katz received the J. Anthony Lukas Work-in Progress Award, given to support the completion of "significant works of nonfiction", and the resulting book was a finalist for the J. Anthony Lukas Book Prize, awarded by the Columbia School of Journalism and Harvard's Nieman Foundation to significant works of nonfiction.
-The Big Truck That Went By also won the 2013 WOLA-Duke Human Rights Book Award, given annually by the Washington Office on Latin America and Duke University to honor nonfiction books focusing on human rights, democracy, and social justice in contemporary Latin America.
+Katz's first book also won the 2013 WOLA-Duke Human Rights Book Award, given annually by the Washington Office on Latin America and Duke University to honor nonfiction books focusing on human rights, democracy, and social justice in contemporary Latin America.

 His second book, Gangsters of Capitalism: Smedley Butler, the Marines, and the Making and Breaking of America's Empire, was published in January 2022.
-It traces the life of Major General Smedley Butler, including his role in foiling the Business Plot to overthrow President Roosevelt, and the long-term consequences of the wars in which Butler fought; to document how he is remembered in the locations of those wars, Katz interviewed Haitian workers and Chinese martial artists and played a bit part in a film in the Philippines.
+It traces the life of Major General Smedley Butler, including his role in foiling the Business Plot to overthrow President Franklin D. Roosevelt, and the long-term consequences of the wars in which Butler fought; to document how he is remembered in the locations of those wars, Katz interviewed Haitian workers and Chinese martial artists and played a bit part in a film in the Philippines.